CactuseSecurity/firewall-orchestrator/documentation/auth/README.md

 - choose a role and add "Row select permissions"

   {"dev_id":{"_in":"X-Hasura-Visible-Devices"}}

+- export metadata (and add to git sources)

 ### via sql (you have to execute metadata reload afterwards: hasura metadata reload)

 ~~~sql